-In multicultural Australia, it’s common to hold assets overseas as well as in Australia.
-But have you considered what happens to your overseas assets if you pass away?
-Does your Australian will cover them or do you need a separate will in each country in which you have assets?
+Will-makers sometimes hold assets overseas as well as in Australia.
+But do you know if your Australian Will will cover your overseas assets if you pass away?
+Do you need a separate Will in each country in which you have assets?

-If you make a will in New South Wales, it will cover assets that you own in other parts of Australia.
-But you can’t assume that any overseas assets you have will be included in your Australian will.
-Every country has its own rules and laws that apply to your assets when you die.
+If you make a Will in New South Wales, it will cover assets that you own in other parts of Australia.
+But you can’t assume that any overseas assets you have will be included in your Australian Will.
+Every country has its own laws that apply to your assets when you die.

 There are a couple of options available if you have assets in different countries.

-One option is to make an international will.
+One option is to make an international Will.
 This is made in accordance with the Convention Providing a Uniform Law on the Form of an International Will 1973 (the Convention).
-A country that is a party to the Convention will recognise a will made in accordance with the requirements of the Convention.
-Whether an international will is appropriate depends on the country in which the assets are located and whether it is a party to the Convention.
+A country that is a party to the Convention will recognise a Will made in accordance with the Convention’s requirements.
+Whether an international Will is appropriate depends on whether the country in which the assets are located is a party to the Convention.

-Australians who have made an international will may find it easier to prove the validity of the will in a country which has adopted the Convention.
-But although the Convention provides uniformity on the formal requirements for a will, it doesn’t address:
+The Convention provides uniformity on the formal requirements for a Will.
+Australians who have made an international Will may find it easier to prove the validity of the Will in a country which has adopted the Convention.
+However, the Convention doesn’t cover:-

 - who can apply for probate;